 Students who desire to add or drop a course should consult with their academic advisor and the Concentration Coordinator.
-Students may only add or drop a course within the first ten (10) days of Fall and Spring semesters.
+Students may only add or drop a course within the first ten (10) days of the Fall and Spring semesters.

-When students withdraw from a course, faculty record the withdrawal from the course and the last date of student attendance in Banner.
-Faculty notify the DNP Program Director, Executive Associate Dean of Academic Affairs, and the student's advisor regarding the course change.
-The Concentration Coordinator, DNP Program Director, and student develop a new plan of study, sign the plan of study, and forward it to the DNP Program Director and the DNP Program Coordinator for documentation in the student tracking system.
+When students withdraw from a course, faculty members record the withdrawal in Banner, along with the last date of student attendance.
+Faculty notify the Assistant Dean of Graduate Programs, the Executive Associate Dean of Academic Affairs, and the student's advisor regarding the course change.
+The Concentration Coordinator, Assistant Dean of Graduate Programs, and the student develop a new plan of study, sign it, and forward it to the Assistant Dean of Graduate Programs and the DNP Program Coordinator for documentation in the student tracking system.
 Courses in the College of Nursing are typically offered once per year.
-Individuals who withdraw from a course may not be able to progress to the next set of courses, resulting in a delay in progression of 6 to 12 months.
+Individuals who withdraw from a course may not be able to progress to the next set of courses, resulting in a delay of 6 to 12 months in their progression.
 See Section III for Official Policy